 Puerto Rican Fried Chicken is one of the easiest chicken dishes to make.
 You only need a few simple ingredients like chicken and a few spices.
-But those spices are what make this a very flavorful recipe.
+But those spices are what make this a very flavorful recipe!

 How to Make Puerto Rican Fried Chicken